ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 * Reads values from devices and sensors
 * Can control devices by giving you the ability to change some values (main power, oscillation, heating, fan speed, ...)
 * Reads device list from Dyson servers
+* Handles an *unlimited* number of fans (for sure in fact the resources of your ioBroker host limit the number).

+## How it works
+On startup the dyson cloud gets queried for all known devices bound to your account and their MQTT passwords.
+With that list in hands the adapter connects to all devices locally and interacts with them.

+* The connection to the dyson cloud is only needed to get the list of devices bound to your account and their MQTT passwords.
+* Therefor new devices are only recognized on adapter startup.
+* The dyson cloud only gets queried once during adapter startup.
+* dyson fans act as a MQTT server and the adapter acts as client.
+* All the communication between devices and the adapter happens locally only.
+* All connection information in the adapter gets dropped and build anew during restart.

 ## Installation